-Howard Levine's practice includes representation of commercial and not for profit real estate developers, retailers, and educational institutions.
-His work is focused in Land Use Planning, Zoning, Municipal Law, and the acquisition and sale of real estate.
-Howard has extensive experience with local and state relationships and numerous governmental affairs matters such as special legislation initiatives and participation on tasks forces reviewing legislative reforms.
+Howard Levine is a senior of counsel in the firm's Real Estate practice.
+His experience includes representation of commercial and not for profit real estate developers, retailers, and educational institutions.
+His work is focused in land use planning, zoning, municipal Law, and the acquisition and sale of real estate.
+Howard has extensive experience with local and state relationships and numerous governmental affairs matters such as special legislation initiatives and participation on task forces reviewing legislative reforms.

 Howard served as an attorney in the City of Newton Law Department from 1970 through 1978.
 He was the Assistant City Solicitor (1970 to 1973), and the City Solicitor, responsible for all legal matters for all City Departments, Agencies and Officials, from 1973 to 1978.
 While City Solicitor, Howard was an active member and regional officer of the National Institute of Municipal Law Officers (NIMLO), Chairman of various of its Committees, and a contributor and participant in its national seminars and publications.